lifecompartmentalized/lifecompartmentalized.github.io/content/posts/traveling.md

 Pretty early on in my DID discovery journey, I realized that my handwriting was different depending on which part of me was writing.
 This was very useful information, as I had taken well-catalogued academic notes for years prior to starting therapy, so I had a solid bank of data of which I could look back on and see which parts of me were active at different times of my life.

 One thing I quickly noticed was that any time I traveled to a conference, my handwriting changed.
-And then when I got back, my handwriting changed back to whatever was normal at that time of my life.
+And then when I got back, my handwriting changed back to whatever was normal at that time of my life [^1].
 Internally, this also made sense---I tend to index my life by location rather than time.
 In fact, in all of my notebooks' index sections, I had added a column for location, in addition to the standard page number and date.
 My mind likes segmenting my life based on location.
+ [^1]: My handwriting isn't usually discretely clear, and is often a blend of many different parts' handwritings.
+However, on several trips my handwriting made a clear enough change for me to notice this pattern.

 Why could this be the case?
 Why do I create parts when I travel?
 Looking back at my life story, it actually makes a lot of sense.
 My first several years of life involved a lot of traveling.
 Although I was born in the US, when I was just over 2 months old, my family moved to the Middle East for my dad's job.